-At the meeting, nine Directors will be elected to serve, subject to the provisions of the Bylaws, until the 2007 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
-It is the intention of the persons named in the accompanying proxy to vote all proxies solicited by the Board of Directors FOR the nine nominees listed below unless authority to vote for the nominees or any individual nominee is withheld by a stockholder in such stockholder's proxy.
-If for any reason any nominee shall not become a candidate for election as a Director at the meeting, an event not now anticipated, the proxies will be voted for the nine nominees including such substitutes as shall be designated by the Board of Directors.
+At the meeting, eight Directors will be elected to serve, subject to the provisions of the Bylaws, until the 2008 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+It is the intention of the persons named in the accompanying proxy to vote all proxies solicited by the Board of Directors FOR the eight nominees listed below unless authority to vote for the nominees or any individual nominee is withheld by a stockholder in such stockholder's proxy.
+If for any reason any nominee shall not become a candidate for election as a Director at the meeting, an event not now anticipated, the proxies will be voted for the eight nominees including such substitutes as shall be designated by the Board of Directors.

-The nine nominees for election as Directors are listed below as Nominees.
+The eight nominees for election as Directors are listed below as Nominees.
 All of the nominees are currently members of the Board of Directors.
-All were elected to their current terms, which expire in 2006, at the Annual Meeting of Stockholders held on February 22, 2005.
+All were elected to their current terms, which expire in 2007, at the Annual Meeting of Stockholders held on February 28, 2006.
+David A. Stonecipher is not standing for re-election and is listed below as a Retiring Director.
+His fellow directors and management of the Company join in expressing gratitude for the contributions he has made to the Company and its stockholders during his six years of service.